christina-regis/cheatsheets/git.md

 "git checkout (looks at previous versions)"
 "git log (look at commits that have been made)"
-"git diff (look at differences between versions)"
+"git diff (look at differences between versions)" fork (on github makes a copies to make changes on) git clone (takes the repote repo and clones in on your computer,copy and past url) git push (push file to github) (git push origin master) git pull (pull recent changes from clones/forked repo) (git pull upstream master) pull request (have adminstrator pull changes to adminstrator) git to github (pull, push, clone,) git add, commit git status git log --oneline